-Attribute Name Presence Value Verification countryName MUST The two-letter ISO 3166-1 country code for the country in which the CA's place of business is located.
-Section 3.2.2.3 stateOrProvinceName MAY If present, the CA's state or province information.
-Section 3.2.2.1 localityName MAY If present, the CA's locality.
-Section 3.2.2.1 postalCode MAY If present, the CA's zip or postal information.
-Section 3.2.2.1 streetAddress MAY If present, the CA's street address.
+Attribute Name Presence Value Verific ation

+countryName MUST The two-letter ISO 3166-1 country Sectio

+code for the country in which the n

+CA's place of business is located.
+3.2.2.3

+Attribute Name Presence Value Verific ation stateOrProvinceName МАҮ If present, the CA's state or province information.
+Sectio n 3.2.2.1 localityName МАҮ If present, the CA's locality.
+Sectio n 3.2.2.1 postalCode МАҮ If present, the CA's zip or postal information.
+Sectio n 3.2.2.1 streetAddress МАҮ If present, the CA's street address.
 Multiple instances MAY be present.
-Section 3.2.2.1 organizationName MUST The CA's name or DBA.
-The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, Section 3.2.2.2 provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g. if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".
+Sectio n 3.2.2.1 organizationName MUST The CA's name or DBA.
+The CA MAY include information in this field that differs slightly from the verified name, such as common variations or abbreviations, provided that the CA documents the difference and any abbreviations used are locally accepted abbreviations; e.g. if the official record shows "Company Name Incorporated", the CA MAY use "Company Name Inc." or "Company Name".
+Sectio n 3.2.2.2 organizationalUnitN ame This attribute MUST NOT be included in Root CA Certificates defined in Section 7.1.2.1 or TLS Subordinate CA Certificates defined in Section 7.1.2.5 or Technically- Constrained TLS Subordinate CA Certificates defined in Section 7.1.2.6.
+This attribute -